 The role of DIGITS volunteers, called STEM Ambassadors, is a crucial one.
 They inspire and motivate students and deliver the fundamental message about the importance of taking math and science as the foundation for and gateway to many exciting career possibilities.

-Volunteers come from key STEM sectors – including information technology, engineering, life sciences, manufacturing, clean energy, and others – and are representative of the workforce as a whole – including gender balance and ethnic diversity.
+Volunteers come from key STEM sectors – including information technology, life sciences, manufacturing, engineering, clean energy, and marine sciences – and are representative of the workforce as a whole – including gender balance and ethnic diversity.